qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   _Personal note:_ This keymap came about because of a need for an efficient keymap.
   Once the two variations of Dvorak where made, it seemed easy to add a Qwerty for those users for a dual layout keymap.
-Things got out of hand from there …
+Things got a little out of hand from there …

   You can let me know if you find any bugs / use problems, have improvements, a new `./base_...c/.md` keymap, or just if you like using it too 👍.
+See ./keymap.c at the top “Todo” for some ideas regarding further development.

   Contributions to this key map:
       - …